Spica (Alpha Virginis): Brightest Star In Virgo

 ~5 min

 Say hello to Spica, the bright bluish Alpha star of Virgo!
 This stunning star often appears close to the Moon and planets in the sky.
-Haven’t spotted it yet?
+Want to make sure you’ll see it?
 Let the Star Walk 2 app guide you right to it.
 Discover more about Spica and its upcoming celestial events.

 Contents